No products in the cart.

 Audio program! (check our CLE Programs page for live versions)

 We have again gathered an all-star panel together for our 7th Annual Advanced Appellate Conference in Seattle, Washington on November 4, 2022.
-This program will be taught by a sitting Washington Supreme Court Justice as well as a former Washington Supreme Court Justice (in practice), appellate judges, and top-notch practitioners who have spoken at our programs on many occasions and received excellent reviews every time!
+This program will be taught by a sitting Washington Supreme Court Justice as well as a former Washington Supreme Court Justice (in practice), Appellate Judges, Commissioners and top-notch practitioners who have spoken at our programs on many occasions and received excellent reviews every time!

 This course assumes a good understanding of appellate law.

-We will not be addressing appellate brief writing this year, so if you are interested in that topic, take a look at the Persuasive Appellate Brief Writing course we held earlier this year here.
+While we do have a session on what NOT to do in brief writing and oral argument (discussing the common errors even experienced practitioners make), we will not be addressing appellate brief writing in depth this year, so if you are interested in that topic, take a look at the Persuasive Appellate Brief Writing course we held earlier this year here.

 This program will be recorded live in Seattle on November 4th.
 The recorded packages, including seminar materials, will be available approximately two to three weeks after the live program date.